 Does an OMS enhance the commerce experience?

-The OMS is a logistics powerhouse, helping companies streamline and route orders, keep track of inventory, and meet customer fulfillment expectations profitably.
+The OMS is a logistics powerhouse.
+A modern solution helps companies streamline and route orders, keep track of inventory, and meet customer fulfillment expectations.
 These things go hand in hand with the product information, pricing, checkout, and post-sales experience driven by an ecommerce platform.
 A great OMS fits seamlessly with the ecommerce system, so that each enhances the customer experience and helps meet business sales goals.

 Is it important that I invest in a modern order management system?